The research was conducted on the substantial decrease in suicide deaths among the White Mountain Apache Members.

 Tribal leaders greatly contributed to this reduction.
-This was after they addressed the Sex Art issue of the increasing suicidal death rates that were occurring in their community.
-They passed a legislation to develop a surveillance system and an intensive prevention program, which tracks and identifies the people who might have suicidal thoughts or plans.
+This was after they addressed the issue of the increasing suicidal death rates that were occurring in their community.
+They passed legislation to develop a surveillance system and an intensive prevention program, which tracks and identifies the people who might have suicidal thoughts or plans.

 Study leader Mary Cwik, Ph.D., a clinical psychologist, and researcher at the Johns Hopkins Center for American Indian Health at the Bloomberg School stated that Suicide is a public health problem that many don't see as preventable.
 Recently, the number of suicidal deaths has exceeded the deaths that are caused by motor vehicle accidents.
-For girls aged between 15-19 years, suicide is the leading cause of deaths globally.
+For girls aged between 15-19 years, suicide is the leading cause of death globally.
 The study explains how a brave community, the White Mountain Apache tribe used legislation and community mental health workers to address the issue of suicide as a crucial public health concern, successfully.

 Novalene Goklish, the BM outreach supervisor and a member of the White Mountain Apache tribe, who was also involved in the study, said that they were proud of their tribal council for passing a law in support of a community-based suicide prevention surveillance system.
 She continued to say that they were determined to let their Apache people who were hurting know that there is real help for them.
-Suicidal rates among the members of the White Mountain Apache tribe aged between 15 and 24 years, was thirteen times that of the general US population and seven times more of all Alaska natives and American Indians from 2001-2006.
+Suicidal rates among the members of the White Mountain Apache tribe aged between 15 and 24 years, were thirteen times that of the general US population and seven times more of all Alaska natives and American Indians from 2001-2006.
 Upon realization of the difference by the Apache tribe, they decided to consult the Johns Hopkins Center for American Indian Health, to analyze the continuous coupon data and come up with a prevention program that would fully address the crisis.

-The study recorded a significant drop in the suicidal deaths and attempts among the tribe members since the program was introduced.
-National rates remained stable or rose, as suicide rates dropped by 38.3 percent in the overall.
+The study recorded a significant drop in suicidal deaths and attempts among the tribe members since the program was introduced.
+National rates remained stable or rose, as suicide rates dropped by 38.3 percent overall.
 This was inclusive of a 37 percent decline among people between the ages of 20 and 24 and a reduction of 60 percent among the 24-34 year group age.
-41 members from Apache tribe died of suicide between the years 2001-2006.
+41 members of the Apache tribe died of suicide between the years 2001-2006.
 From 2007-2012, another 29 members also died.
 On a yearly basis, the number of deaths decreased from 75 in 2007 to 25 in 2012.